arch7tect/exposeme/readme.md

 - Turn `http://localhost:3000` into `https://myapp.yourdomain.com`
 - Share your local development work with clients, teammates, or testing tools
 - Receive webhooks from external services directly to your development machine
-- Test real-time features like WebSocket connections through a secure tunnel
+- Test real-time features like WebSocket connections and Server-Sent Events through a secure tunnel
+- Stream large files and handle real-time data without buffering

 **How does it work?**
 You run ExposeME on a server (like a VPS) with your own domain name.
 Then you run a small client program on your development machine that connects to your server.
 When someone visits your public URL, the request gets forwarded through the secure tunnel to your local application.